lisardop/GSoC2022/README.md

 - Listed via Internet Archive - Wayback Machine [snapshot](https://web.archive.org/web/20220901011251/https://aztecglyphrecognition.herokuapp.com/)

+- Dataset was expanded with new additions from 'Matricula de Tributos' Codex.
+A copy of them is available [here](https://www.dropbox.com/sh/q0ld6ir0r2n2pn7/AAAjLrmcFfLra2mOe4tE7EZRa?dl=0)

 # License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.